Music of Arkansas: Gospel

 Gospel music is very popular in Arkansas.
-Because of the racial tension past and present in the Delta region, gospel music has had a tremendous influence in the lives of African Americans in Arkansas.
+Because of the racial tension extant since slavery in the Delta region, gospel music has had a tremendous influence in the lives of African Americans in Arkansas.
 While Blues is dominated by men, it is the women of Arkansas who have led the way in gospel music.
 Gospel composer, singer, pianist, arranger Roberta Martin was born in Helena.
 The Brockwell Gospel Music School in Brockwell, Arkansas in Izard County, has been offering a two-week summer course in Gospel music since 1947.

 Blues and R&B

 Country blues singer and slide guitarist Casey Bill Weldon was born in Pine Bluff.
 Blues pianist Roosevelt Sykes was born in Elmar.
 Jump blues singer Jimmy Witherspoon was born in Gurdon.
 Electric blues and Chicago blues artist Willie "Big Eyes" Smith was born in Helena.
 Guitarist, singer, and songwriter Pat Hare, born in Cherry Valley, served as a sideman at Sun Records in Memphis.
 Billy Lee Riley, born in Pocahontas, and Sonny Burgess, born near Newport, also recorded for Sun.

 West Memphis, just across the Mississippi river from Memphis, Tennessee, has its own thriving music scene.
-When Beale Street would shut down for the night, performers like BB King, Ike Turner, Junior Parker, and Elmore James came to 8th street in West Memphis.
+When Beale Street would shut down for the night, performers like B. B. King, Ike Turner, Junior Parker, and Elmore James came to 8th street in West Memphis.
 Wayne Jackson even said once that "the Memphis sound was born over the river".
 Jackson was born and raised in West Memphis as was Chicago blues artist Junior Wells.
 The West Memphis R&B scene was an integral part of the Civil Rights Movement of the 1960s.